Saturate/LazyFrog/README.md

-# AutoSupper - Sword & Supper Game Bot
+# LazyFrog - Sword & Supper Game Bot

 A modern Firefox/Chrome browser extension built with **TypeScript** and **React** that automates level filtering and completion for the Sword & Supper Reddit game.